 Screen Tearing

-This issue is a perfect example of how a lack of synchronization during technological advancement doesn’t always work out.
+This problem is a superb illustration of how a lack of coordination during technological progress doesn’t always succeed.

-During the mid-to-late 2000s, the capabilities of GPUs grew exponentially, which caused a domino effect in the PC world.
+During the mid-to-late 2000s, the capabilities of GPUs grew rapidly, which caused a domino effect in the PC world.

-Game graphics evolved from the 8-bit style of the 80s (which was by necessity more than choice) to almost hyper-realistic visuals starting with the seventh generation of video game consoles.
-With each new generation of consoles, there was an obvious leap in graphical quality.
+Game graphics evolved from the 8-bit style of the 80s (which was by necessity more than choice) to almost photorealistic visuals starting with the seventh generation of video game consoles.
+With each new generation of consoles, there was a clear leap in graphical quality.

-Unlike the clearly defined evolution of consoles, the development of PC technology was constant, and people pushed their machines to the limit.
+Unlike the clearly defined evolution of consoles, the advancement of PC technology was constant, and people pushed their machines to the limit.
 This is where things quickly came to a head.

 The leading GPUs of the period rushed to evolve to a level where they could produce high-quality images at an ever-faster rate.
 The development of display technology was unable to keep up.